Contrastive Predictive Coding Supported Factorized Variational Autoencoder for Unsupervised Learning of Disentangled Speech Representations: Contrastive Predictive Coding Supported Factorized Variational Autoencoder

 \FloatBarrier

-As input signal representation $\mathbf{X}$ we extract $F{=}80$ log-mel-band energy features for each frame of a \gls{STFT} using an audio sample rate of \SI{16}{kHz}, a frame length of \SI{30}{ms} and a hop-size of \SI{10}{ms}.
-Each log-mel-band is normalized by subtracting the global mean and dividing by the global standard deviation, which are determined on the training set.
-Encoders and decoder are one-dimensional \glspl{CNN} as shown in Fig. \ref{fig:cnn}.
-The speaker encoder uses global average pooling over time at the \gls{CNN}s output to obtain a single speaker embedding $\mathbf{s}$.
-The concatenated embeddings \( \) are then forwarded through the decoder network.
-Do note that the embedding rate does not necessarily have to match the frame rate.
-We set the kernel size and stride of the encoders output layer to $K_\text{o}{=}S_\text{o}{=}S_\text{ds}$, with downsampling being performed when $S_\text{ds}{>}1$.
-The input layer of the decoder maps the embeddings back to frame rate ($K_\text{i}{=}S_\text{i}{=}S_\text{ds}$).
-If not stated otherwise, however, we do not perform downsampling~($S_\text{ds}{=}1$).
+As input signal representation $\mathbf{X}$ we extract $F{=}80$ log mel-filter bank energy (F-Bank) features for each frame of a \gls{STFT} using an audio sample rate of \SI{16}{kHz}, a frame length of \SI{50}{ms} and a hop-size of \SI{12,5}{ms}.
+Each log-mel band is normalized by subtracting the global mean and dividing by the global standard deviation, which are determined on a training set.